Tattoo Ideas for the Feminine Side

 Feminine vs. Womanly

 There are far too many articles out there already that highlight plenty of girly tattoos that they say are great tattoos for women.
-So instead, let's talk about some great tattoos that highlight our feminine sides, especially since there are plenty of men who like more feminine tattoos, and no reason to for us to classify these tattoos as for men or for women.
+So instead, let's talk about some great tattoos that highlight our feminine sides, especially since there are plenty of men who like more feminine tattoos, and there is no reason for us to classify these tattoos as for men or for women.
 Masculine and feminine are simply different genders, both of which all peoples of all genders need a balance of in their lives.

 From the perspective of the artist, softer lines are generally always allied with feminine forms.
 When it comes to tattoos, this often means that an artist will not make the lines around his or her work as bold as they would with a masculine featured tattoo, unless you specifically ask for a more feminine tattoo but with bolder line work.
 Something as simple as a normally drawn balloon could be considered a more feminine tattoo, simply because they are often drawn with thin soft lines and softer colors.

-To the left, you'll see two examples of great soft lined tattoos to give you a starting place to think about when it comes to your next feminine tattoo.
+To the left, you'll see two examples of great soft-lined tattoos to give you a starting place to think about when it comes to your next feminine tattoo.

 Small and Subtle